harvester/docs/docs/install/iso-install.md

 During the installation you can either choose to form a new cluster, or join the node to an existing cluster.

+!!! note
-Note: This [video](https://youtu.be/97ADieBX6bE) shows a quick overview of the ISO installation.
+    This [video](https://youtu.be/97ADieBX6bE) shows a quick overview of the ISO installation.

 1. Mount the Harvester ISO disk and boot the server by selecting the `Harvester Installer`.
    ![iso-install.png](/assets/iso-install.png)